-- 1. The UserProfile of the session; nil if the UserProfile is recently created and not visible from this session's transactional view or the session is in login or processing, or has logged out. - 2.
-A SmallInteger, the process ID of the Gem or topaz -l process .
+- 1. The UserProfile of the session; nil if the UserProfile is recently created and not visible from this session's transactional snapshot view or the session is in login or processing, or has logged out. - 2.
+A SmallInteger, the process ID of the Gem or topaz -l process. - 3. 'localhost' if the Gem/topaz -l process is on the same host as the Stone; if the Gem is remote from the Stone, the IP address of the machine running the Gem.

-- 3. The hostname of the machine running the Gem process.
-Specifically, the peer's hostname as seen by stone, for the gem to stone network connection used for login. (a String, limited to 127 bytes). - 4.
-Primitive number in which the Gem is executing, or 0 if it is not executing in a long primitive. - 5.
+- 4. Primitive number in which the Gem is executing, or 0 if it is not executing in a long primitive. - 5.
 Time of the session's most recent beginTransaction, commitTransaction, or abortTransaction (from System timeGmt). - 6.
 The session state (a SmallInteger). - 7.
 A SmallInteger whose value is -1 if the session is in transactionless mode, 0 if it is not in a transaction and 1 if it is in a transaction. - 8.
 A Boolean whose value is true if the session is currently referencing the oldest commit record, and false if it is not. - 9.
 The session's serial number (a SmallInteger). - 10.
 The session's sessionId (a SmallInteger). - 11.
 A String containing the IP address of host running the GCI process.
 If the GCI application is remote, the peer address as seen by the gem of the GCI application to gem network connection.
 If the GCI application is linked (using libgcilnk.so or gcilnk.dll) this is the peer's IP address as seen by stone, for the gem to stone network connection used for login. - 12.
 The priority of the session (a SmallInteger). - 13.
 Unique host ID of the host where the session is running (an Integer) - 14.
 Time of the session's most recent request to stone (from System timeGmt) - 15.
 Time the session logged in (from System timeGmt) - 16.
-Number of commits which have occurred since the session obtained its view. - 17.
-Nil or a String describing a system or gc gem. - 18.
+Number of commits which have occurred since the session obtained its snapshot view. - 17.
+Nil or a String describing a system or GC gem. - 18.
 Number of temporary (uncommitted) object IDs allocated to the session. - 19.
 Number of temporary (non-persistent) page IDs allocated to the session. - 20.
 A SmallInteger, 0 session has not voted, 1 session voting in progress, 2 session has voted, or voting not active. - 21.
 A SmallInteger, processId of the remote GCI client process, or -1 if the session has no remote GCI client. - 22.
 The KerberosPrincipal object used for passwordless login to the session, or nil if passwordless login was not used. - 23.
 The sessionId of the hostagent session through which this session is communicating to stone, or -1 if session is not using a hostagent. - 24.
-SmallInteger listening port if this session is a hostagent, or -1.
+SmallInteger listening port if this session is a hostagent, or -1. - 25. gcLockKind; 0, or the type of gcLock or repository scan lock held by the session. - 26.
+UserProfile which created the onetime password for the session, or nil if no onetime password was used. - 27.
+Process ID of the gem that created the onetime password for the session, or -1 if no onetime password was used.